-You stand there a second longer, waiting for him to tell you you did well today.
+You stand there a second longer, hoping he might tell you you did well today.

 ‘Didn’t I tell you to take your righteous arse to the pub already?’
-He crumples the Sunday Slime, the rival paper, into a ball and biffs it at your head.
+He crumples a Sunday Slime and biffs it at your head.
+There have been nights he’s asked you to drive to the Slime’s printing depot and snatch the rival paper from the loading bay at 3 in the morning so you can beat their scoops by dawn.
+At least you don’t have to do that tonight.
 ‘And if you see that bunch of pinkoes who comprise our so-called opposition government: buy a future minister a drink.
 Hit up that flaky Bourne Whatsisname for some goss.
 The ethnic one.
 The nice gay fella.
 The man’s full of stories.
 Might get yourself a scoop you can actually prove.’

 Heels clopping on floorboards.
 Chinking glasses.
-Palms slamming on tabletops.
+Palms slamming tabletops.
 Snorting espresso machines.
-Screaming hens.
 Widescreen rugby.
-Cheering tradies in thick workboots.
+Hens.
+Tradies.
+Cheers.

-You search the three floors of Gonzo, creeping side-on past that BBC guy and his entourage, and that high school wunderkind from Shortland Street people won’t shut up about, and even Bourne Tamakaroro, opposition list MP and eccentric leader of Studentspeak, the army of 200,000 student voters every politician must court.
+Battling through the din, you search the three floors of Gonzo, creeping side-on past that BBC guy and his entourage, and that high school wunderkind from Shortland Street people won’t shut up about, and even Bourne Tamakaroro, opposition list MP and eccentric leader of Studentspeak, the army of 200,000 student voters every politician must court.
 He’s standing on a couch, sloshing his margarita and reciting Byron to a gaggle of admirers.
 His voice is commanding.
 There’s no looking away from the big-bellied mincing Bourne Tamakaroro with his ebony eyeglasses.
 Even when you head into the urinal, you can hear his preaching through the door.
-Just last week you saw him raining grocery vouchers from the balcony onto the homeless people below, calling ‘Eat, my lovelies, eat!’ while his entourage applauded.
+Just last week you saw him raining grocery vouchers from the balcony onto the homeless people below, calling ‘Eat, my lovelies, eat,’ while his entourage applauded.
 You eyeball yourself in the mirror and pledge to get a story out of him, tonight, this morning, whatever god damn time it is.
 Bourne Tamakaroro is generous and talented and he’s a fearless leader of his people and a million times braver than you.
 Maybe the story IS Bourne Tamakaroro.
 He does seem too good to be true.
-Fake Identity, perhaps?
-You fantasise about writing a prizewinning take-down for just two seconds before you stumble into the senior reporters, hunched in a corner, all pissed.
-They’re each clutching three drinks because it takes so long to get served at the bar on Saturday nights.
+Fake identity, perhaps?
+You fantasise about writing a prizewinning takedown for just two seconds before you stumble into the senior reporters from your paper, hunched in a corner, all pissed.
+They’re each clutching three drinks because it takes so long to get served at the bar.
 These are your gods.
 There’s Finkel the crime reporter, Blair on arts and culture, Cooke who got kidnapped in Timor and ended up with all those awards.
-Glass and Newton have their arms draped around one another’s shoulders and are doing a limerick about the Prime Minister’s cunt of a press secretary, kicking up their legs in a can-can and sloshing their pints.
+Glass and Newton have their arms draped around one another’s shoulders and are doing a limerick about the Prime Minister’s cunt of a press secretary, kicking up their legs in a can-can, sloshing their pints.

 You’ve cleared your throat and you’re trying to think of something that doesn’t sound immature when Cooke burns your face with sour cigarette breath.

-‘LATE ENOUGH FOR YA?’ she yells over the din, ‘WHAT ARE YOU, 21?
+‘LATE ENOUGH FOR YA?’ she shouts over the din, ‘WHAT ARE YOU, 21?
 BEDDY-BYES FOR YOU, MATE.’

 Cooke only got out of the newsroom at midnight after doing 15 hours.
 She keeps pushing her silver-streaked curls aside to squirt eye drops in.
 You’ve worshipped Cooke ever since the school internship when your job was to flip through the electoral roll for her.
 ‘I thought O’Donnell was never gonna let you go, little cadet.
 Thought I might have a child kidnapping scoop.’

-You find more gunk to clear out of your throat.
-‘NOT THAT WE CAN EVER EMBARRASS THE PAPER,’ you suggest, ‘YOU’D NEVER WORK IN JOURNALISM AGAIN, RIGHT?’
+‘NOT THAT WE CAN EVER EMBARRASS THE PAPER,’ you suggest, sweating.
+‘YOU’D NEVER WORK IN JOURNALISM AGAIN, RIGHT?’

 ‘Fuck it’s annoying when you’ve got dirt on someone and you can’t use it,’ you continue.
 ‘Like, I’ve got this quote from that All Blacks coach guy that’d probably get him sacked for discrimination.
 But they’ve just won 33 games in a row and they put all these wraparound cover ads in the paper and… .’
 You sigh.
 ‘Sometimes it’s, like, just less stressful to give up and say you’re wrong about something, even when you know you’re right.’

-Blair, sagging, stinking of wine, brushes his fingers along your cheek in a mock-slap.
+Blair, soaked in wine and staggering, brushes his fingers along your cheek in a mock-slap.
 ‘Little Boy: NEVER let anyone who’sh not a journo tell you you’re wrong.
 I get the government, hic, the opposhishion, PR, all of them trying to grab the shteering wheel on a daily basis, dude.
 That Bourne Tamakaroro, Mister Future Minishter for Ethnic Whatever with his bow ties and Moriori blessings, that loudmouth from the Chathams busting out show tunes in the corner?’
 Blair squits beer through his teeth towards the huge gay teddy bear across the room.
-‘You find some dirt on Mr Moriori, what he’ll do is he’ll drown you in, he’ll, scuse me, he’ll drown you in sugar and – hup – he’ll invite you to one of his orgies, right, you’ll meet everyone.
-Like, EVERYone.
-Posh and Becksh, Rihanna, fuckin… Bonzo from U2.
-EVERYone.
-Next day you’ll be praising the cunt.’
+‘You find some dirt on Mr Moriori, what he’ll do is he’ll drown you in, he’ll, scuse me, he’ll drown you in sugar and – hup – he’ll invite you to one of his orgies, right, Posh and Becksh, Rihanna, fuckin… Bonzo from U2… Next day you’ll be praising the cunt.’

 ‘He’s not Moriori.’